Bleach can remove stains from different surfaces. But, can it remove paint?

-Bleach will remove paint from different surfaces.
-This is because bleach is an oxidizing chemical that will penetrate and break the paint bond making it easier to remove from a surface.
+Bleach can remove paint because it is an oxidizing chemical that penetrates and breaks the bond between particles, making it easier to remove from a surface.

 How to Use Bleach to Remove Paint?

-Tip: Only use laundry bleach to remove paint.
-Stay away from sodium or calcium hypochlorite bleach.
+Tip: Only use laundry bleach to strip paint.
+Don’t use sodium or calcium hypochlorite bleach.